LinkedIn Profile Scraping using Selenium and BeautifulSoup

 ['https://www.linkedin.com/in/rishabh-singh-61b706114/', 'Rishabh Singh', '#futureshaper', 'Bengaluru, Karnataka, India', '500+ connections', 'Honeywell', 'FPGA Engineer', 'Aug 2019 – Present', '1 yr 2 mos', 'Technocrats Institute of Technology (Excellence), Anand Nagar, PB No. 24, Post Piplani, BHEL, Bhopal - 462021', 'Bachelor of Engineering (B.E.)', 'Electrical, Electronics and Communications Engineering', '2012 – 2016', 'Technocrats Institute of Technology (Excellence), Anand Nagar, PB No. 24, Post Piplani, BHEL, Bhopal - 462021', 'Bachelor of Engineering (B.E.)', 'Electrical, Electronics and Communications Engineering', '2012 – 2016']

-You have successfully scraped all of the target data points from the LinkedIn profile.
+All target data points from the LinkedIn profile have been scraped.
 This modular script can be extended inside a loop to scrape multiple profiles sequentially.

 Warning